stendahls/ga-device-deep/README.md

 - We haven't bothered with Android tablets as of yet.
 It's not that we don't care, but the segment is currently so diverse (with no clear leaders), and most of the real dividing factors (screen size, OS version, browser version) are already collected by GA.
 This may change in the future.
 - Windows 10 devices like the Surface or touch-and-mouse convertibles/laptops are a segment that are not understood enough in front-end.
 Traditionally, touch devices are phones and tablets, mouse devices are  laptops and desktops, but these devices are both.
 That's why these devices  are included here, to give better visibility on the need for testing and  improving user interface techniques.
 - Chromebooks (or Android hybrids) might be covered in the future for the same reasons as Windows 10 hybrids, but as off yet, most markets we see  have no call for this capability.
 Your audience may differ.
 - Note that when you collect "orientation" (or any optional dimension, but particularly orientation), it's only recorded the first time per session, before the cookie is dropped, so it will only show users that navigated to your site in a particular orientation, not if they change orientation during their session on your site.
-That behaviour was detemined to be out of scope.
+That behavior was determined to be out of scope.
 - Note also that orientation will be either 0, 90, 180 or -90, and that different devices have different concepts of what is 0˙.
 An iPad, small Android tablet or phone will consider portrait-up as 0˙, but large 16:9 Android tablets will consider landscape-up as 0˙.
 - dppx is to one decimal point. eg a Nexus 5X has a dppx of 2.63, but it's shortened to 2.6, for simplicity.